Water Efficiency and Water Loss Audits

 Water Resources Foundation (WRF) 5057 Manual: This document serves as a guidance manual for water loss audit validators.
 Water audit validation is the process of examining water audit inputs to improve the water audit’s accuracy and document the uncertainty associated with water audit data.
 This project developed guidance on Level 1 water audit validation using version 6 of the American Water Works Association (AWWA) Free Water Audit Software.
 It highlights the factors that influence water audit data quality and the key points to consider when assessing whether the correct methodology was used to derive audit input values

-Demonstrating Progress Toward Improving Water Supply Efficiency -
+- Presentation: Demonstrating Progress Toward Improving Water Supply Efficiency

-Demonstrating Progress Toward Improving Water Supply Efficiency -
+- Guidance: Demonstrating Progress Toward Improving Water Supply Efficiency

 Presentations

-Water Supply Efficiency Improvement: The EPD Approach -
+- Presentation: Water Supply Efficiency Improvement: The EPD Approach

 These documents serve to assist water providers with demonstrating progress toward improving water supply efficiency, a requirement of the Water Stewardship Act for permitting actions as described in the previous section.
 EPD will evaluate “progress” according to the process outlined in these documents.